hohn/codeql-dataflow-sql-injection/codeql-dataflow-sql-injection.md

 ### Taint Flow Configuration
 The way we configure global taint flow is by creating a custom extension of the `TaintTracking::Configuration` class, and speciyfing `isSource`, `isSink`, and `isAdditionalTaintStep` predicates.

+The sources and sinks were explained earlier.
+Data flow and taint tracking configuration classes support a number of additional features that help configure the process of building and exploring the data flow path.

+One such feature is adding additional taint steps.
+This is useful if you use libraries which are not modelled by the default taint tracking.
+You can implement this by overriding `isAdditionalTaintStep` predicate.
+This has two parameters, the `from` and the `to` node, and essentially allows you to add extra edges into the taint tracking or data flow graph.

-A starting configuration can look like the following, with details to follow.
+A starting configuration can look like the following, with details to be filled in.

 ```ql
 class SqliFlowConfig extends TaintTracking::Configuration {